c-pazos/jig_measurements/README.md

 # jig and wedge equipment
-databases of measurements of alignment jigs
+database of measurements of alignment jigs